standard-for-public-code/community-implementation-guide-standard/criteria/code-in-the-open.md

 Link old releases, make them easilly avialble for download.
 Publish releases before you start using them, or at the same moment if pre-publish is not possible for example a hot-fix in production.

-### The codebase MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with an organization.
+### Documenting which source code or policy underpins any specific interaction the general public may have with an organization is OPTIONAL.